Interference Pearlescent Pigments

 Medium and Large Size Pigments

 - As particle size increases, the effect becomes more of a sparkle effect and less of a colour effect.
 Larger particles create more of a translucent effect with subtle sparkle.

 - A downside of larger particles is that they have more tendency to settle in high flow (low viscosity) resins during curing.
 To counter this they can be used in a thin top resin layer or into a thin layer of higher viscosity resin such as our Counter Top Epoxy Resin.

 Interference Pearlescent Pigments vs. Colour Pearlescent Pigments

 All pearlescent pigments get their colour and other visible effects by reflecting and refracting light.
-Reflection is light bouncing off the particle surface while refraction is light passing through the particle and being changed as it does so.
+Reflection is light bouncing off the particle surface while refraction is light passing through the particle and being bent and changed as it does so.
 Light that passes through the particles changes wavelength and thus colour.

 In our “Colour Pearlescent Pigments” all the pigments have quite a strong colour and are not very transparent.
 They generate beautiful metallic colour effects primarily by reflection of light.